 The NCDOT Transportation Planning Division in partnership with the Cape Fear Regional COG, GSATS MPO, and Brunswick County is in the process of updating the Comprehensive Transportation Plan (CTP) for Brunswick County.
 For more information on the progress of the CTP update visit the following website:

 NCDOT’s Strategic Prioritization Office (SPOT) oversees a process to rank and select projects to be included in the Statewide Transportation Improvement Program (STIP).
-NCDOT is currently in the sixth iteration of the process, referred to SPOT 6.0.
+NCDOT is currently in the seventh iteration of the process, referred to SPOT 7.0.
 At the beginning of the process, GSATS is allowed to submit up to 14 projects per mode for evaluation and scoring.
 There are three levels of funding within the SPOT process- Statewide Mobility, Regional Impact, and Division Needs.
 At the Regional Impact and Division Needs project level, GSATS is allowed to provide local input via points assignment, which gets factored into the final project scoring.
-The project submission deadline is July 31, 2020.
-Final project selection for SPOT 6.0 is anticipated in May 2022.
+The project submission deadline was September 29, 2023.

 Please see the attached file for a detailed schedule: